jonathancontreras02/Contreras-MATH485/README.md

 # Contreras-MATH485

-Codepath for math 485 coursework
+This repository serves as the codepath for my coursework in MATH485-Topics in Data Science.